 There is a walking trail that loops around the lake.
 On top of that there are a number of different walking and cycling trails that go through the park.

 The lake is stocked with trout a few times a year, so it’s a popular spot for fishing.
-As long as you avoid the goose poop, Alice Lake is a fantastic spot to visit during the summer.
+As long as you avoid the goose dropping, Alice Lake is a fantastic spot to visit during the summer.
 The beaches are nice and sandy.

 See our article about Alice Lake for more details.